os-js/manual.os-js.org/src/v3/development/README.md

 ## Setup

-Since the OS.js sources are split up into several libraries (and repositories) the standard way to work with development is to use the `npm link` feature.
+Since the OS.js sources are split up into several libraries (and repositories) the standard way to work with development for internal modules is to use the `npm link` feature.

-You don't have to use the npm linking features if you plan on having your distribution sources as a mono-repository.
-Service providers, core modules etc. can be set up within your repository directly, but to set up package discovery paths, see [CLI Guide](/guide/cli/README.md#custom-package-discovery-paths).
+You don't have to use npm if you're developing your own custom modules or packages.
+The `OS.js` repository is just a basic distribution template, so you can use this as you see fit.
+You can place your sources in the `src/` directory or use git submodules, etc.

-### Module
+### Linking

 With the `npm link` feature you can replace the different modules of OS.js with local source-code.
 If you for example want to make changes to the `@osjs/client` you can check out its sources, run the linking and then make any changes you may want.